buildkite/test-collector-android/CONTRIBUTING.md

 ### Lint Checks

-To maintain high code quality standards, we encourage to utilise our linting scripts before submitting changes.
+To maintain high code quality standards, we encourage contributors to utilise our linting scripts before submitting changes.
 You can run the following commands locally:

 To identify linting issues: `.support/scripts/lint` For automatic fixes to some common issues: `.support/scripts/lint -F`